Rape culture: Cultural values

-In India
+India

 Several scholars have described India as having a rape culture rooted in both its culture and legal system, which blames victims of rape, is sympathetic to perpetrators, and treats women who have been raped as "damaged goods" who then suffer further social discrimination afterwards.
-While there are laws on the books to protect victims of rape, these laws are often not enforced, especially when the perpetrator is from a more powerful caste or is wealthier than the person who was raped, there is often a failure to properly gather evidence from rape victims and to care for them afterwards, and there is little legal assistance for them.
-Two main types of rape that are prevalent in Indian Society which are political rapes and honor (izzat) rapes.
-Beyond the typical type of assault for dominance and control, comes rape with the intention of revenge.
-Because women are not seen as individuals but rather as objects or possessions, rape is sometimes a political move to seek revenge against an enemy.
+While there are laws on the books to protect victims of rape, these laws are often not enforced, especially when the perpetrator is from a more powerful caste or is wealthier than the person who was raped.
+There is often a failure to properly gather evidence from rape victims and to care for them afterwards, and there is little legal assistance for them.

+The two main types of rape prevalent in Indian Society are political rape and honor (izzat) rape.
+Beyond the typical type of assault for dominance and control there exists rape for the purpose of revenge.
+Because women are not seen as individuals but as objects or possessions, rape is sometimes a political move to seek revenge against an enemy.
 Fights and feuds are settled by raping the rival's mother, wife, daughter or sister.
-Honor rapes are used as a tactic to take away sometime of value belonging to the woman.
-Because women are seen as objects for men to possess, taking away her honor through rape diminishes her worth.
-The societal attitude of linking a woman's celibacy with family honor compels her to safeguard the family's honor in India.
-However, in the case of rape, instead of endeavoring to transform male-dominated, socially constructed, biased attitudes, people expect women to change by demanding that they dress properly or restrict their activities.
+Honor rapes are used as a tactic to take away something of value belonging to the woman, thus diminishing her width.
+The cultural more in India of linking a woman's celibacy with family honor compels her to safeguard her family's honor; when it comes to rape, however, instead of endeavoring to transform male-dominated and male society-constructed biased attitudes, the burden is placed on women, for example by demanding that they dress properly, or restrict their activities.

 Historically in India, journalistic coverage of rape and sexual abuse has been limited and typically prejudiced against the victim.
 Women victims who reported rape were seen as people who do not believe in preserving the honor of their family.
-The victim often fights a lonely battle against her tormentor where justice is not delivered timely.
-The increase in media coverage of the 2012 Delhi gang rape case helped to draw attention to the prevalence of sexual brutality towards women in India.
+The victim often fights a lonely battle against her tormentor where justice is not delivered in a timely manner.
+The prevalence of media coverage of the 2012 Delhi gang rape case helped to draw attention to the prevalence of sexual brutality towards women in India.

-According to NCRB 2015 statistics, Madhya Pradesh has the highest raw number of rape reports among Indian states, while Jodhpur has the highest per capita rate of rape reports in cities.
+According to NCRB 2015 statistics, Madhya Pradesh has the highest raw number of rape reports among Indian states, while the city of Jodhpur in Rajasthan has the highest per capita rate of reported rapes amongst cities.